- Square Enix

 Instruments: Piano, Electone

 Since The Legend of Zelda: Majora's Mask, Kondo has only made occasional compositions.
-He has focused on managing the sound team at Nintendo Entertainment & Development, which includes eight composers and multiple sound effects designers, sound programmers, and sound editors.
-He has nevertheless directed the scores and made some compositions for Super Mario Sunshine, Super Mario Galaxy, New Super Mario Bros., and The Legend of Zelda series's The Wind Waker, Twilight Princess, and Phantom Hourglass.
+He has focused on managing the sound team at Nintendo Entertainment & Development, which includes seven composers and multiple sound effects designers, sound programmers, and sound editors.
+He has nevertheless directed the latest scores for the Mario and Zelda.
+He has also made guest contributions for Super Mario Sunshine, The Legend of Zelda: The Wind Waker, Super Mario Galaxy, New Super Mario Bros., and Super Smash Bros.
+Brawl.
 Kondo is an iconic figure with hidden depth.